 Day 2 – Shop ‘Til You Drop + Explore The Peak

-There are a few ways to get up to Victoria Peak (walk or bus 15 from Exchange Square) but the best – and most iconic – way to get to the Peak is via the Peak Tram (click the link for skip the line tickets which also come with entry to Sky Terrace 428 – it’s totally worth it!)
-The tram climbs up the side of the mountain on a angle between 4-27 degrees and it is so steep it creates an optical illusion that the skyscrapers of Hong Kong are actually leaning!
+There are a few ways to get up to Victoria Peak (walk or bus 15 from Exchange Square) but the best – and most iconic – way to get to the Peak is via the Peak Tram (click the link for skip-the-line tickets which also come with entry to Sky Terrace 428 – it’s totally worth it!)
+The tram climbs up the side of the mountain at a angle between 4-27 degrees and it is so steep it creates an optical illusion that the skyscrapers of Hong Kong are actually leaning!

 This is the (iconic) skyline view from SkyTerrace 428